 “She has very cleverly both composed a shot and made it appear spontaneous.
 But the real genius is that each photo is part of a story – a single sentence which leaves you wondering about the rest of the paragraph.
 Many of them show scenes of domestic disorder which you know the mother concerned is going to have to clear up while remaining constantly vigilant about their children’s needs and behaviour.
 They also capture the frustrations, tolerance, chaos and above all, love, that is part of family life.”
 Leslie Manasseh Brixton Bugle

 Jo Whiley, radio DJ, talks about breastfeeding at work – during records and sometimes while interviewing – which apparently threw Christopher Ecclestone, in her book “World in Motion”.

 I was lucky enough to be able to take my sons to shoots (until they were mobile enough to dismantle my lighting rig.)
 They were cuddled by celebrities and CEOs and Mike Trow who was the picture editor at Vogue, and encouraged me to bring them along, was a great surrogate nanny.
 I was lucky to experience a lot of people willing to be flexible and encouraging about working and being a mum at the same time.

-Sadly for most women this is not possible and so begins the weird duality of the mother who works: while smartly dressed ready to head out to an important meeting, without closes being smeared and hearts being broken.
+Sadly for most women, this is not possible and so begins the weird duality of the mother who works: while smartly dressed ready to head out to an important meeting, without closes being smeared and hearts being broken.
 The mother heading off to her shift at the supermarket to shouts of “bring us back a treat mum!”.
 The masterful multitasking mums who work from home, on a conference call while wiping something unspeakable off the floor.
 Working mothers do 2 full-time jobs.
 This is rarely celebrated or even taken into consideration by many employers.